aggarwaljuh/Kickstarter_Analysis/README.md

 - What are some limitations of this dataset?

-Some limitation of the dataset is....
+Some limitation of the dataset is we can not see the amount that indivual backers gave therefor we can not identify if there was a backer who was an outlier which may have contributed to the success of the kickstarter.

 - What are some other possible tables and/or graphs that we could create?

-Another table that we can make is Outcomes based on......
+Another table that we can make is Outcomes based on staff picks or outcomes based off of spotlight status.
+We can also look at outcomes based off of number of backers or the average amount of money backers contributed.